seemslegit42/aevonos/docs/OBELISK-PAY.md

 ### 3.2.
 Klepsydra Engine (`klepsydra-service`)
 - Obelisk Pay is the **transactional backbone** for the entire Klepsydra Engine.
 - When a user makes a tribute, the `klepsydra-service` calculates the `outcome` and `boonAmount`.
 - It then calls the `logTributeEvent` function in `ledger-service`.
-This function performs the atomic operation of debiting the `tributeAmount` and crediting the `boonAmount` in a single `TRIBUTE` transaction.
+This function first validates if the workspace has sufficient credits for the `tributeAmount`.
+If so, it atomically updates the balance and records the event in a single `TRIBUTE` transaction.
+This atomic operation guarantees that the ledger remains consistent and funds cannot be spent if they are not available.
 - This tight coupling ensures that the gamified risk layer and the hard financial ledger are always perfectly synchronized.
 The `Transaction` log for a `TRIBUTE` contains all the rich metadata (luck, outcome, etc.) needed to analyze the **Tribute Velocity Index (TVI)**.

 ---